aspose-slides/Aspose.Slides-Documentation/en/java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

     para2.setText("Set Hanging Indent for Paragraph");

     Paragraph para3 = new Paragraph();
-    para3.setText("This C# code shows you how to set the hanging indent for a paragraph: ");
+    para3.setText("This code shows you how to set the hanging indent for a paragraph: ");

     para2.getParagraphFormat().setMarginLeft(10f);
     para3.getParagraphFormat().setMarginLeft(20f);